This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • “Obesity-related diseases among top three killers in most countries, says World Bank”

-• "More and more people die from obesity than from traffic accidents"
+• “More people die from obesity than from traffic accidents”

-• “Obesity is the second preventable cause of death worldwide”
+• “Obesity is the second cause of predictable death worldwide”

-I don't know how many more people have to die for us to open our eyes and decide to put an end to this problem that concerns us all.
+I don't know how many more people have to die before we open our eyes and decide to end this problem that concerns us all.

-What is the relationship between overweight and obesity with the 4 horsemen of the immune apocalypse?
+What is the relationship between overweight and obesity with the 4 horsemen of the immunological apocalypse?

-It turns out that they are all interconnected and if we do not deal with them in time, it will be the end of our existence.
+It turns out that they are all interconnected and, if we do not treat them in time, it will be the end of our existence.

-According to the CDC website, the group of people most likely to suffer serious illnesses and even die are: (4)
+According to the CDC website, the group of people most likely to suffer serious illness and even die are: (4)

 • People with chronic lung disease or moderate to severe asthma.